 Besides the plastic, toothpaste can contain all kinds of nasties that you would be better without.
 Rinse and spit is always the best option to minimise any issues caused by toothpaste ingredients.
 As some ingredients can cause gastronomical discomfort.

 Toothpaste can contain artificial sweeteners and colourants.
 It can also contain sodium lauryl sulfate (SLS).
-An ingredient which many of us are trying to avoid in hair care products already and can cause inflammation, dry mouth, gum irritation and canker sores.
+An ingredient that many of us are trying to avoid in hair care products already and can cause inflammation, dry mouth, gum irritation and canker sores.

 The safety of food-grade Carrageenan is widely debated with a 2018 study concluding that more research is needed.
 This ingredient has been linked to gastrointestinal inflammation, ulcers and even colon cancer in laboratory animals.
 While the scientists are arguing about the safety of carrageenan I’d personally steer clear of it just in case.

 Propylene glycol, is linked to damage of the central nervous system, liver and heart.

 Fluoride in Zero Waste Toothpaste